britter/maven-plugin-development/README.md

 ## Usage

 Please see the [plugin documentation](https://britter.github.io/maven-plugin-development).
-For a self contained example please the the [example folder](https://github.com/britter/maven-plugin-development/tree/main/sample).
+For a self-contained example please the [example folder](https://github.com/britter/maven-plugin-development/tree/main/sample).

 ## How to release